nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

 ### Step 1: Surprise

 At the beginning of a combat, the GM determines whether any characters are Surprised\.
 This can only happen once, at the beginning of a combat, and there will be many combats wherein nobody is Surprised\.
-During the first round of combat, a Surprised character loses his turn and cannot use Reactions because he has been caught unawares by his enemies\.
+During the first round of combat, a Surprised character loses her turn and cannot use Reactions because she has been caught unawares by her enemies\.
 If no one is Surprised, move immediately to the next step\.

 ### Step 2: Set the Scene